Last updated: 23 August 2019

 Trekking Poles: Black Diamond Ultra Distance Z (10.2 oz)

 I originally bought some Black Diamond adjustable aluminum poles that I really liked, but they are pretty heavy compared to these poles.
 That’s important if I want to switch off not using them occasionally just to mix things up, because then I have to carry them.
 I was worried that their lack of adjustability would be a problem for my tents, which have no poles of their own.
 However, the full height of the pole is perfect for most of the supports and I can fold down one section of the pole when I need less height for the back of my Solplex.
-I recently broke a pair of these and because they were still under the one year warranty, Black Diamond sent me a new pair free!
+I once broke a pair of these and because they were still under the one year warranty, Black Diamond sent me a new pair free!
+I’ve now worn one of the poles down past the replaceable tips, so I twisted a screw into the bottom.
+We’ll see how long that lasts….

 Hat: Tilley Airflo (4.0 oz)